Javcm/PCA-on-Eigenfaces/README.md

 Ejercicio3: PCA and Kernel PCA representation on Fruits data set.

-The dataset is a folder of 130 images of 13 different fruits in different stages of maturity that could be found in the next link: https://drive.google.com/drive/folders/1Zx1qiZn0ceI2_BlaqDRHR9AzsBoCYdej?usp=sharing
+The dataset is a folder containing 130 images of 13 different fruits in different stages of maturity that could be found in the next link: https://drive.google.com/drive/folders/1Zx1qiZn0ceI2_BlaqDRHR9AzsBoCYdej?usp=sharing